EllenCGomes/EllenCGomes/README.md

 <p>
 :woman_student:    A Brazilian with a degree in Physiotherapy and now transitioning to Technology by pursuing a degree in Software Development.

-:open_book:    Currently learning Python, JavaScript, HTML5, CSS3, PHP and Java.
+:open_book:    Currently learning Python, JavaScript, HTML5, CSS3 and Java.

 :heartpulse:    Passionate about Science, Design and Innovation.